domainController/githubocean/README.md

 ## about

-you can now launch a github search from a browser context menu. for this select a string, right-click it, and click "search on github".
+you can now  in firefox launch a github search from a browser context menu. for this select a string, right-click it and click "search on github".

 ## installation

-the extension is now available for download in the [mozilla add-ons gallery]( https://addons.mozilla.org/en-US/firefox/addon/search-on-github/#&gid=1&pid=2)
+this extension is now available for download in the [mozilla add-ons gallery]( https://addons.mozilla.org/en-US/firefox/addon/search-on-github/#&gid=1&pid=2)

 ## installation